Painting a Still Life of Apples

 Step 2: The Grisaille

-The next step was painting the grisaille (pronounced gree – zai).
+The next step of the still life was painting the grisaille (pronounced gree – zai).
 This is an underpainting in simply black and white, or greyscale.
 Gris means grey.

 This helps a lot to simplify matters and not worry about colours yet.
 It helps to think about your values (lights and darks) and contrast.